Our Communities: Harlem & The Bronx

 View a photo gallery with more facts and information about Harlem.

-The majority of residents are poor, with approximately 40% in each of the Bronx communities served living in poverty.
+As many as 34% of residents in the Bronx communities served are living in poverty.
 Educational attainment is low; in most communities served, only about half of the adult population has obtained a high school diploma.
 These communities face significant health problems, including high rates of HIV/AIDS, asthma, diabetes, obesity, and depression, as well as numerous socioeconomic hardships, including poverty, low literacy and education levels, high unemployment, and lack of health insurance.
 Many do not speak English, or have limited English proficiency.

 View a photo gallery with more facts and information about The Bronx.